Attitude Belgitude in Belgium for Foodies

 1) Willem Hiele

 For Willem Hiele★, the North Sea is both an endless source of inspiration and a playground in which he can lose himself every day.
-Products such as mussels, shrimps and seasonal vegetables from his own backyard and which he forages in the dunes, are cooked in creative ways to extract their deepest flavours.
-His team provides that same personal touch, as they welcome you to the former fisherman’s cottage that was originally owned by Willem’s parents.
-This venue is closing its doors permanently as from January 2022, but the good news is that chef Willem Hiele is brooding on a brand new project in Ostend, his hometown on the east coast.
-We can hardly wait to find out what he has in store for us.
+Products such as mussels, shrimps and seasonal vegetables grown in his own backyard or foraged in the dunes, are cooked in creative ways to extract their deepest flavours.
+By the beginning of summer 2022 Willem will have relocated his original restaurant – housed in his parents’ former fisherman’s cottage – to a brutalist villa from 1975 in Oudenburg (near Ostend).
+With room for just 24 guests, diners can expect to have the same seafood-led, fresh and local menu, cooking on open fire, raw beauty and many unexpected multi-sensory surprises.
+We can hardly wait to find out what this Flemish Viking has in store for us.
 Check the restaurant’s website for more details on the opening.

 Nothing at Cuchara★★ is conventional.
 Ever the food rebel, chef Jan Tournier shares his vision on the future of cooking with an avant-garde set menu of 16 courses.
 Japanese-inspired cuisine is served by extremely competent staff against the backdrop of a contemporary yet unconventional (black!) interior.
 Jan and his team have succeeded in combining food, design and music into one multi-sensory universe.